GI/ LIVER PATHOLOGY FELLOW

 Permanent Wisconsin medical license or eligible to obtain required.Additional Information:

 PLEASE NOTE: Exchange scholars in J-1 status sponsored by ECFMG under the category "Alien Physician" are not authorized for employment with UW-Madison.
 Any current or former J-1 scholar that is subject to the 2-year home residency requirement (Section 212(e) of the Immigration and Nationality Act) must obtain a waiver of that requirement to be eligible for an H-1B sponsored by UW-Madison.

 Unless confidentiality is requested in writing, information regarding the applicants must be released upon request.
 Finalists cannot be guaranteed confidentiality and a criminal background check will be conducted prior to final offer.

-This is a terminal position expected to last one year, but has the possibility to be extended for up to two additional years.
+This is a terminal position expected to last one year, but has the possibility to be extended for an additional year.

 A536300-MEDICAL SCHOOL/PATHOL-LAB MED/ANAT PATHWork Type:

 Terminal, 12 month appointment.